A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Fluid Relaxation Approximation

 For \textsc{dap} with deterministic $T$, recall we approximately solve the following fluid relaxation in the first step:

+Our algorithm design is based on the DR-SO property of the single-type CDLP $\fLP(\vecc,T)$.
+For $T=1$, $\fLP(\vecc,T)$ reduces to the static assortment optimization problem and it has been established that the descending order of prices constitutes a submodular order for the revenue function of this problem (Lemma 10 in \cite{sof}).
+We show that for general $T$, the descending order of prices is a DR-SO for $\fLP$, as stated in the following theorem: \begin{theorem} For any given $T$, sorting products in descending order of price, with ties broken arbitrarily, is a DR-SO for $\fLP(\vecc, T)$.
+Specifically, suppose the products are sorted in non-increasing price order, such that $r_1 \geq r_2 \geq \cdots \geq r_n$.
+Then for any $\vecc \in \mathbb{Z}_+^n$, and for any $i, j \in \NN$ such that $i \geq j$ and $i \geq \max\{ k \in \NN : c_k > 0\}$, we have:

+\end{theorem} Proving the SO property for $T>1$ is quite challenging, as it requires a detailed analysis of the structural properties of the optimal LP solutions.
+We provide a proof sketch and novel structural results in Section \ref{sec:3-sof}.
+The same structural results are also critical for some results in Section \ref{sec:4}.

-When $T=1$, $\fLPM(\vecc,T)$ simplifies to the joint assortment optimization and customization problem under a mixture of MNL, which is proposed by \cite{el2023joint}.
-It is known that the descending order of price is a submodular order for the revenue function of this problem (Lemma 10 in \cite{sof}).
-For general $T$, $\fLPM$ does not only decide the quantity of each product to use as $\fLP$, but also how to allocate the inventory across different customer types.
-Specifically, let $\{y_{ki}\}_{k\in \MM, i\in\NN}$ denote the optimal solution to $\fLPM( \vecc, T)$, then $\fLPM$ allocates $y_{ki}$ units of product $i$ to customer type $k$.
-Then the problem structure changes, and perhaps surprisingly, the descending order of prices is not an SO for $\fLPM$.
-We provide a counterexample in Appendix \ref{app:ce-SO-multitype}.
-This contrasts with the single-type setting, where we establish the SO property for general $T$ (Theorem \ref{thm:sof}).
-Finding other submodular orders appears to be quite challenging.
+When $T=1$, $\fLPM(\vecc,T)$ simplifies to the joint assortment optimization and customization problem under a mixture of MNL, as proposed by \cite{el2023joint}. \cite{sof} show that the descending order of prices remains an SO for the revenue function of this problem.
+However, for general $T$, the descending order of prices is not an SO for $\fLPM$.
+The key difference between $\fLP$ and $\fLPM$ is that the latter optimizes both the total sales of each product (as in the SBLP reformulation) and the allocation of inventory across different customer types.
+This alters the structural properties of the optimal solution compared to $\fLP$.
+We give an instance where the decreasing order of prices is not a DR-SO for $\fLPM$ in Appendix \ref{app:ce-SO-multitype}.
+There may be some other submodular order but finding it appears to be challenging.